eyong-joel7/reactnd-project-would-you-rather/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as as such launching this application on a local development server is straight forward and trivial 😊.
-Below highlight the available scripts to do so.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as such, launching this application on a local development server is straight forward and trivial 😊.
+Below highlight the available scripts relevant to do so.

 ## Available Scripts